rdeetz/QUnoDesktop/README.md

 This repository includes straightforward .NET desktop applications implemented in C# and Visual Basic.
-The original code has been in development since .NET Framework v3, but these projects have been updated for .NET 5 and implemented as SDK-style projects.
+The original code has been in development since .NET Framework v3, but these projects have been updated for modern .NET and implemented as SDK-style projects.
 Thus you can use the standard `dotnet build` and `dotnet run` workflow on the individual projects, or you can use Visual Studio to open the full solution.